AMR DetecTool a breakthrough device for the rapid detection of antimicrobial resistance

 A project funded by the European Institute of Innovation and Technology

 The AMR DetecTool project (2020-2022) is an innovation process involving 14 professional organisations from across Europe.
-Its goal is to test and bring to market a rapid 30 minutes test of antimicrobial resistance (AMR).
+Its goal is to validate and bring to market a rapid test for the detection of antimicrobial resistance (AMR) in only 30 minutes.
 This device is ultimately to support hospitals in saving patient lives and saving treatment costs.

 First generation extra rapid AMR detection test in Science Museum